The baby expo and doula marketing: Tips for your doula booth and baby fairs

 Network with other birth and postpartum business owners.

-One of the best benefits of attending a fair like this is the opportunity to network with other business owners who have tables.
+One of the best benefits of attending a baby expo like this is the opportunity to network with other business owners who have tables.
 Be sure to research the other businesses attending the event to strategize on possible ways to collaborate or have talking points to bring to the conversation.
-Attending the maternity fair is a fantastic way to build your client referral network and identify creative partnerships with other birth and postpartum professionals, such as midwives, chiropractors, or acupuncturists.
+Attending the baby fair is a fantastic way to build your client referral network and identify creative partnerships with other birth and postpartum professionals, such as midwives, chiropractors, or acupuncturists.

-How to create your own birth and baby fair
+How to create your own birth and baby expo

 Years ago, I sat in a circle with a group of holistic birth professionals, including a midwife, childbirth educator, chiropractor, acupuncturist, massage therapist, photographer & doula.
 We were sharing our frustration with an upcoming corporate-style baby fair at which booths would run an average of $800 – $1000, far out of our price range.
 And so, of course, we began to scheme and dream about creating our own fair: Birth Fest.